 5 Web Performance Tools to Test the Speed of Your Site

 When you’re creating a website and launching it to the world, you’ve got very little room for error.
-But don’t worry, there are a wide range of tools out there that all aim to measure site speed.
+But don’t worry, there is a wide range of tools out there that all aim to measure site speed and page loading time.
 We’ve pulled out the top 5 to get you started:

 - PageSpeed Insights (PSI) is a tool from Google itself that looks at your site, reports on the performance across devices, and then also provides suggestions about how that page can be improved on mobile and desktop.